getify/You-Dont-Know-JS/async & performance/ch1.md

 We use the `setTimeout(..0)` (hack) for async scheduling, which basically just means "stick this function at the end of the current event loop queue".

 **Note:** `setTimeout(..0)` is not technically inserting an item directly onto the event loop queue.
 The timer will insert the event at its next opportunity.
 For example, two subsequent `setTimeout(..0)` calls would not be strictly guaranteed to be processed in call order, so it *is* possible to see various conditions like timer drift where the ordering of such events isn't predictable.
 In node.js, a similar approach is `process.nextTick(..)`.
-Despite how convenient (and usually more performant) it would be, there's not a direct way (at least yet) to ensure event ordering by scheduling a "process" on the event loop queue (aka "microtask scheduling") from user JS code.
-As of ES6, there are however some mechanisms which implicitly do that for you.
-We'll revisit this topic later in the book.
+Despite how convenient (and usually more performant) it would be, there's not a single direct way (at least yet) across all environments to ensure event ordering.
+We cover this topic in more detail in the next section.

+## Microtasks

+// TODO

 ## Statement Ordering